TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_5ffad63a-3267-d6b7-2fa1-6d9134c1fa62.md

         {
             "id": "7ba16a26-78e2-93b4-428b-d62988cde06e",
             "longDescription": "",
-            "shortDescription": "Ambari or Azure Monitor metrics are not collected or displayed for a ML Services cluster.", "searchTags": "",
+            "shortDescription": "Ambari or Azure Monitor metrics are not collected or displayed for an ML Services cluster.", "searchTags": "",
             "category": "",
             "useInDiagnoseAndSolve": "true"